List of Gridman Universe characters: Kaiju Club

 The youngest member and de facto leader of the group after Gauma's defection.
 Sizumu transfers into Yomogi's and Yume's class in an attempt to understand their emotions and to explain his own motivations to them.
 He is said to be able to hear the voices of the Kaiju, and strongly believes that humans lose their freedom when they develop bonds with one another.
-After the defeat of Garnix he reveals that the Kaiju Gagula (ガギュラ, Gagyura) lives within him, and uses Instance Domination to assume a massive combined form that absorbs the other Eugenicists and battles Kaiser Gridknight in the last fight of the series.
+After the defeat of Garnix he reveals that the Kaiju Gagula (ガギュラ, Gagyura) lives within him, and uses Instance Domination to assume a massive combined form that absorbs the other Club and battles Kaiser Gridknight in the last fight of the series.
 Even after their apparent death, he appears to have one last conversation with Yomogi in an alternative space, where he questions why Yomogi chose to give up the total freedom offered by the power of Kaiju to ignore reality and common sense.

 Mad Origin

 Mad Origin (マッドオリジン, Maddo Orijin) is the main antagonist of Gridman Universe and is referred by Alexis as a Cluster of Kaiju origins (怪獣発生源の集合体, Kaijū hassei-gen no shūgō-tai), an intelligent Kaiju that embodies the worst of humanity and can speak human language through a monster generator built into his chest.
 Mad Origin interferes from outside Yuta's universe as part of his plan to cause a Big Crunch, seeking to plunge all reality into primordial chaos.
-However, Akane’s return forces Mad Origin to personally battle the protagonists, able to fully counter Gridman and Gridknight’s attacks.
-But Alexis’s sacrifice allows Gridman and Gridknight to defeat Mad Origin.
+However, Akane's return forces Mad Origin to personally battle the protagonists, able to fully counter Gridman and Gridknight's attacks.
+But Alexis's sacrifice allows Gridman and Gridknight to defeat Mad Origin.